gollenia/timber-blocks/readme.md

 ## What's inside?

-Please not, that all the text styling and so on can easily included with a theme (look at kids-team Theme for further notes)
+Please note, that all the text styling and so on can easily be included with a theme in a plugin folder

 :heavy_check_mark: Momentarily, the plugin features the following Blocks: